anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The result was invalid YANG, with multiple definitions of the core attributes from the {{RFC8366}} voucher artifact.
 After some discussion, it was determined that the _augment_ mechanism did not work, nor did it work better when {{RFC8040}} yang-data was replaced with the {{RFC8791}} structure mechanisms.

-After significant discussion the decision was made to simply roll all of the needed extensions up into this document as "RFC8366bis".
+After significant discussion the decision was made to simply roll all of the needed extensions  into this document.

 ## Informational Model changes since RFC8366